Home Capital rebuilding mortgage pipeline, but challenges remain

 The funding crisis dented Home Capital’s core business: Traditional single-family residential mortgages declined 6 per cent in the second quarter to $10.7-billion, from $11.4-billion at the end of the first quarter.
 “This is mainly due to a steep decline in originations during the second quarter,” Mr. Blowes said.

-Since then, “we have revised our lending criteria,” boosting interest rates on its loans to get a better return,” Mr. Blowes said.
+Since then, “we have revised our lending criteria,” boosting interest rates on its loans to get a better return, Mr. Blowes said.
 “We’ve started to rebuild our mortgage pipeline.”

 The company stressed that it hasn’t loosened its risk appetite and has tightened controls on internal procedures, adding extra coaching for staff and adjusting incentives to focus less on volume.